 Guided tours through the buildings are provided for the public Wednesday through Saturday.
 The tours offer an interpretation of Saddleback area history through the artifacts, events and people associated with each building.
 Landscaping of the park is in keeping with the historic nature of the buildings.
 The grounds are also available for wedding reservations, subject to availability.

 There are no fees for entrance or public tours at Heritage Hill Historical Park.
 Groups of eight or more must make advance public tour reservations.
 Please contact park staff a minimum of three weeks in advance of your requested tour date.
 Voluntary donations are accepted and aid the park in historical program presentations.
 The Amigos de la Colina volunteer docent group assists the park staff by conducting tours and special programs.

 Four free "Walk-in" tours are offered weekly for individuals and groups of seven or less.
 Wednesday and Thursday at 2 p.m., Saturday at 11 a.m. and 2 p.m.
 Volunteer docents meet visitors at the front porch of the Serrano Adobe and tour each building.

 The buildings are open to public access only during tours in order to protect the historic furnishings and artifacts on display.
 Visitors not attending a "Walk in" tour or prearranged Group tour may look into each building though an open doorway, but may not go through the buildings.

-A Living History program is offered to fourth grade children.
-The program enables students to experience a typical school day around the turn-of-the-century.
-A Hands-on program with an activity at each historic building is offered to third grade students.
-The Native American tour is available to elementary school children and features a visit to the Indian village exhibit to learn about the life of the "People of the Land Before 1769."
+Three school tour programs are offered to third and fourth grade classes.
+The Living History program enables students to experience a typical school day around the turn-of-the-century.
+The Hands-on tour includes an activity at each historic building.
+The Native American program features a visit to the Indian village exhibit to learn about the life of the “People of the Land Before 1769."

 Making Orange County a safe, healthy, and fulfilling place to live, work, and play, today and for generations to come, by providing outstanding, cost-effective regional public services.